o-devices/bldc-ffb-wheel/README.md

 ### Calibration

-Before connect power supply set correct position of steering wheel, it calibrate automatically when power is on.
+Before connecting the power supply set correct center position of steering wheel.
+Wheel will calibrate automatically when power is on.

 ### GUI